Freezer Burn Motorized/ Mutant Vehicle Operation Policy

 • A sufficient amount of dry chemical fire extinguishers must be kept visible and available near the storage location of any liquid fuel.

 Note: A petroleum, flammable liquid, fire burns at the surface of the material, as it is vaporized by the fire or ambient heat.
 Applying water merely spreads the flaming liquid over a wider area, where it evaporates more rapidly, intensifying the fire.
 The best way to put out such a fire is to cut off its air supply or interrupt its chemical chain reaction.
 The smothering agents commonly used for petroleum fires are carbon dioxide (CO2) and dry chemical powder extinguishers.
-Both are effective for flammable liquids, but dry chemical is better for outdoor use because it's not subject to wind, has a longer range and can extinguish pressurized leaks of gas and liquid.
+Both are effective for flammable liquids, but dry chemical is better for outdoor use because it's not subject to wind and has a longer range..
 For good all-around fire protection, use an ABC or all-class fire extinguisher.
 In sizing your extinguisher, consider that for every pound of chemical in the extinguisher, you will have roughly one second of spray time.
-A ten pound extinguisher will provide about ten seconds of spray.
+A ten pound extinguisher will provide about ten seconds of spray and is the minimum required by FB-FAST for fuel storage areas

-If you have any questions, please do not hesitate to contact the Department of Mutant Vehicles.
+If you have any questions, please do not hesitate to contact the Department of Mutant Vehicle team.